preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 + **Archived Documents**: Select this option if the feature "Archived Documents" should be activated automatically when a site is created from this template.
 + **Project Site**: Select this option if the feature "Project Site" should be activated automatically when a site is created from this template.
 + **Default Page Collections and Page Types**: For Publishing Apps; Select this option if the corresponding feature should be activated automatically when a site is created from this template.
 The default Page Collections and Page Types can be edited to suit your needs.

+**Very important**: Make sure you sellect only the features that are applicable for the type of template you create, if any.
+Selecting the wrong feature here can cause problems when a site is created from the template.
+For example is only te feature at the bottom applicable for Publishing App templates.

 9. Set the options here as needed and click "Next".